 House Republicans Privately Beg Trump to Help Them Impeach Biden

-So far, Trump has been resistant to attach his name to these efforts.
+So far, the former president has been resistant to attach his name to these efforts.

-As Republicans increasingly show willingness to call for President Joe Biden’s resignation, there’s one GOP voice notably absent: Donald Trump.
+As Republicans increasingly show willingness to call for President Joe Biden’s impeachment, there’s one GOP voice that’s notably absent: Donald Trump.

 At least, he’s been absent publicly.

-When he hasn’t been advocating the re-invasion of Afghanistan or fundraising off of President Joe Biden’s troop withdrawal, the ex-president has been fielding phone calls from members of Congress trying to gin up support in the U.S. House for impeaching his successor.
-In recent weeks, Trump has talked to multiple GOP lawmakers on Capitol Hill to discuss their progress—or lack thereof—on impeaching Biden over last month’s tumultuous, violent withdrawal from the Afghanistan war, according to two Republican sources with knowledge of the situation.
+When he hasn’t been advocating for the re-invasion of Afghanistan or fundraising off Biden’s troop withdrawal, the ex-president has been fielding phone calls from members of Congress who are trying to gin up support in the U.S. House to remove his successor.
+In recent weeks, Trump has talked to multiple GOP lawmakers on Capitol Hill to discuss their progress—or lack thereof—on moving to impeach Biden over the tumultuous, violent withdrawal from the Afghanistan War, according to two Republican sources with knowledge of the situation.

-One of the sources said most of the conversations have been initiated by lawmakers themselves, as they try to recruit the former president to publicly support various legislative attempts to embarrass Biden, either by impeachment of him, members of his administration, or by invoking the 25th Amendment.
+One of the sources said most of the conversations have been initiated by lawmakers themselves, as they try to recruit Trump to publicly support various legislative attempts to embarrass Biden, either by impeachment of him or members of his administration—or by invoking the 25th Amendment.

 And yet, Trump has been somewhat resistant to attach his name to these efforts.

-Reached for comment on Tuesday night, Trump’s spokeswoman Liz Harrington said that “this is totally false,” that the ex-president has privately discussed a potential Biden impeachment.
+Reached for comment Tuesday night, Trump’s spokeswoman Liz Harrington said that “this is totally false”—that the ex-president has privately discussed a potential Biden impeachment.

-Still, the knowledgeable sources said Trump has privately supported some of the efforts to remove Biden, even as he’s stayed mostly quiet on impeachment, specifically.
+Still, the knowledgeable sources said Trump has privately supported some of the efforts to attempt to remove Biden, even as he’s stayed mostly quiet on impeachment, specifically.

 Republican lawmakers have increasingly been moving forward with efforts to remove Biden—or at least signal to conservative voters that it’s their intention to take down the president.